Alisal Fire prompts evacuations in Santa Barbara County and closure of part of California's iconic Highway 101

 The blustery conditions forced all aircraft crews assigned to the fire to remain grounded due to unsafe flying conditions, fire officials said.

-The flames also prompted the closure of a portion of Highway 101, according to the Santa Barbara County Sheriff's Office.
+The flames prompted the closure of a portion of Highway 101, according to the Santa Barbara County Sheriff's Office.
+At least 600 firefighters are battling the blaze.

-About 250 crew members are assisting the firefighting efforts, according to the Santa Barbara County Fire Department.
+"Gusty winds continued overnight," said an update from county fire public information officer Mike Eliason.
+The fire continues to threaten 100-120 structures.
+"Hopefully, lesser winds will allow air support to work the fire today."

-The Alisal Fire comes as California is grappling with a devastating fire season, including nine active major fires, according to the National Interagency Fire Center.
+The Alisal Fire comes as California is grappling with a devastating fire season, including 10 active major fires, according to the National Interagency Fire Center.

 The largest is the massive Dixie Fire, which has consumed nearly a million acres since it sparked on July 13.
 That fire is now 94% contained.